decaporg/decap-cms/docs/architecture.md

 **Config:** Holds the environment configuration (backend type, available collections & fields).

-**Collections** List of available collections, its fields and metadata information.
+**Collections** List of available collections, their fields and metadata information.

 **Entries:** Entries for each field.